Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction

-The key novel feature of the study presented here is the new class of ultra-high mobility AlGaAs heterostructures in which the Al alloy layers are purified to the extreme, promoting stronger electron-electron correlations, and thus more robust quantum Hall states than previously attained.
+The key experimental advance underpinning the study presented here is the development of a new class of ultra-high mobility AlGaAs heterostructures in which the Al alloy layers are purified to the extreme, promoting stronger electron-electron correlations, and thus more robust quantum Hall states than previously attained.
 This improvement in the material purification also results in a substantially larger amplitude of resistance oscillations observed in new interferometer devices.
 Specifically, in addition to providing more solid evidence for the non-Abelian nature of the $\nu=5/2$ state, we report the first experimental evidence in support of the similar nature of the $\nu=7/2$ state.
 Furthermore, oscillations consistent with the even-odd effect associated with transport by non-Abelian charge $e/4$ quaiparticles are stable in the time scales of hours or even days.
-When an instability occurs, it takes the form of a $\pi$ phase shift consistent with the change of the fusion channel of non-Abelian anyons, thus providing further evidence for the non-Abelian nature of the state.
-Meantime, the associated time scales strengthen the case for using such FQH systems as a platform for topological quantum computation.
+When an instability occurs, it takes the form of a $\pi$ phase shift consistent with the change of either the fusion channel of the enclosed non-Abelian anyons or their number, thus providing further evidence for the non-Abelian nature of the states.
+Irrespective of the mechanism for these phase shifts, they are observed to occur infrequently.
+This strengthens the case for using such FQH systems as a platform for topological quantum computation.